quicwg/base-drafts/draft-ietf-quic-transport.md

 Stream Data:

-: The bytes from the designated stream to be delivered.
+: The octets from the designated stream to be delivered.

 When a Stream Data field has a length of 0, the offset in the STREAM frame is the offset of the next byte that would be sent.